eur-nl/data-coffee-breaks/index.md

 Nothing more than a 30 minute coffee break!
 But please bring your own coffee, tea and cookies.

 ### What topics will be covered?
 Most topics will be presented by one of the Research Data Stewards, but if needed guests will be invited for more specialized topics.
-Please contact Eduard for suggestions for other topics or speakers!
+Please contact us for suggestions for other topics or speakers!
 These short presentations are of course nothing more than starting points, in-depth support and training will be organised when needed.

 ### Contact and further materials